robur-coop/albatross/README.md

 To install Albatross, run `opam pin add albatross https://github.com/hannesm/albatross`.

-Init scripts for FreeBSD are provided in the `packaging/rc.d` subdirectory.
+Init scripts for FreeBSD are provided in the `packaging/FreeBSD/rc.d` subdirectory, and a script to create a FreeBSD package `packaging/FreeBSD/create_package.sh`.

-TODO: from here on, this documentation is not up to date.
+For Linux, systemd service scripts are available in `packaging/Linux`.

 It may help to read [the _outdated_ blog article](https://hannes.nqsb.io/Posts/VMM) for motivation of albatross and an overview over its functionality.